opencog/agi-bio/README.md

 -- knowledge-import -- scripts for converting external knowledge bases into scheme files for importing into the atomspace

--- bioscience - code to be built and installed to provide GeneNode and ProteinNode atoms
+-- bioscience - code to be built and installed to provide GeneNode and MoleculeNode atoms

 -- generated bio data is in separate repo here: git@gitlab.com:opencog-bio/bio-data.git